-The story is well known: in the 1889s the Tatin sisters, Caroline and Stéphanie, were running the little family hotel and restaurant in Lamotte-Beuvron south of Paris.
+The story is well known: in 1889, the Tatin sisters, Caroline and Stéphanie, were running the little family hotel and restaurant in Lamotte-Beuvron south of Paris.
 Tarte aux pommes was on the menu, but Stéphanie left the apples, butter and sugar on the stove and forgot about them until they had caramelized.
 She added pâte brisée on top, put the whole pan in the oven, then turned it over, et voilà!

 One reason why it’s so popular is that it’s also easy to make.
 Chefs have created many versions with other fruits, such as pineapple, and savoury versions as well, with onions etc.